 That is where Leader Election comes in.
 The idea is that one of our nodes will be elected as Leader - or primary node - of our system, and the others are Followers - or secondary nodes.

 The Leader will act as the single source of truth in our distributed system.
-The Followers will be in standby, ready to take over as Leaders themselves in case the current Leader is lost.
-They perform periodic healthchecks over the network to check if the other nodes are still up, and if the followers cannot connect to the master anymore they communicate with each other to decide of a new leader.
+The Followers will be on standby, ready to take over as Leaders themselves in case the current Leader is lost.
+They perform periodic health checks over the network to check if the other nodes are still up, and if the followers cannot connect to the master anymore they communicate with each other to decide on a new leader.

 Great theory, how about practice?